alphagov/govuk-design-system/src/patterns/confirm-a-phone-number/index.md

 When the user creates an account, ask for their password and mobile phone number at the same time.
 Make it clear if you'll only use the mobile number for sending security codes, or if you'll also use it for other purposes.

+You must include the link for 'Not received a text message?’ so the user can find help in a consistent way.
+This is to meet Web Content Accessibility Guidelines (WCAG) version 2.2 success criterion [3.2.6 Consistent Help](https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html).

 After saving the user’s password and mobile phone number, verify their mobile phone number by sending them a text message with a 5 digit code in this format:

 {% from "govuk/components/inset-text/macro.njk" import govukInsetText %}